mpasarin/sda/README.md

 A config file must be named `sdaconfig.json` and be in a parent folder containing the different environments or the user home folder.

 The user home config file takes precedence over other ones.

+### Environments and templates

+An environment is defined by a path and a template.
+The path is the root folder for the environment, and the template defines the commands that are available for the environment.

+This is useful when there are multiple copies of the same environment in the machine, as the template is shared.

+There is a special template id called `default`.
+If the `default` template is defined, its commands will apply to all templates.
+This can be useful to define useful commands that are not scoped to a specific template, like for example complex commands in git.

 ### Schema